-- Ensure a suitable group leader/s is appointed for each individual educational visit. - Ensure the group/s leader/s has/have experience in supervising and controlling the group/s going on the visit and will organise the group effectively.
+- Ensure a suitable group leader/s is appointed for each individual educational visit, in most instances this will be delegated to the class teacher - Ensure the group/s leader/s has/have experience in supervising and controlling the group/s going on the visit and will organise the group effectively. - Ensure the group/s leader/s has/have relevant skills, qualifications and experience if acting as an instructor, and knows the location of the activity. - Suitable risk assessments have been completed and checked (appendix 1)